-This is just one case study of many sites we have rolled this process on.
+This is just one of the conversion rate optimization case studies of many sites we have rolled this process on.
 Since I was originally an SEO before getting into CRO, I’m extremely process driven.
 We have (and continue to do so) processed dozens of high earning sites using our processes.
 Every site refines our process.

 If you follow the simple checklist I’ve talked about above, you can see some easy wins for your website.

 These changes can be the difference between an extra $500 per month, or in Rob’s case it could be an extra six-figures annual income… without ever adding a single article, back link or increasing his traffic.

 When you put it that way, is it really so tedious to change a few elements around to claim the cash you’re leaving on the table?